danbarua/NEventSocket/README.md

                           Console.WriteLine("Hangup Detected on " + x.UUID);
                           socket.Exit();
                       });

-      await socket.SubscribeEvents();
+      //we need to subscribe to a few events in order to be useful await socket.SubscribeEvents();

       //if we use 'full' in our FS dialplan, we'll get events for ALL channels in FreeSwitch